sybrands-place/ai/README.md

 }
 ```

-And the following code using the `VertexProvider`:
+And the following code that uses the `VertexProvider`:

 ```dart
 class ChatPage extends StatelessWidget {